 MARINE BIOLOGY (Offered 11,12.
 One year.
 Prerequisite: Pass biology.
-Suggested co-requisite: Chemistry, Anatomy and Physiology) Provides and overview of the ocean and the habitats within.
+Provides and overview of the ocean and the habitats within.
 Examines the function of the ocean, how it relates to the life of humans and the organisms that are found in the sea.
 Course has a laboratory component

 MARINE BIOLOGY HONORS (Offered 11 12.
 One year.
 Prerequisite: C in Bio or Bio honors.
-Suggested co-requisite: Chemistry I, Chemistry Honors, Anatomy and Physiology, Anatomy and Physiology Honors) A detailed study of the world's oceans.
+Suggested co-requisite: Chemistry I) A detailed study of the world's oceans.
 Lab based class that studies waves, tides, ocean energy, the sea floor, oceanic habitats, and animal diversity.
 Units covered include ocean environment, the organisms of the sea, structure and function of marine ecosystems and humans and the sea.